LaunchCodeEducation/lchs/src/chapters/introduction/why-learn-python.rst

 are very similar to their English meanings. ``random.randint(1, 10)`` can be read as "select a random integer from 1 - 10", and ``print`` does just what it says. ``console.log()`` and ``System.out.println()`` are not as clear.
-For this reason, new coders may find Python more readable than Java or JavaScript to start with.
+For this reason, new coders may find Python more readable than Java or JavaScript.

 Python Does Lots of Things
 --------------------------